20centaurifux/fuchsschwanz/README.md

 The project is at a *very* early stage.
 The following features are implemented:

-* user login & authentication (/secure and /nosecure node)
+* user login & authentication (/secure and /nosecure mode)
 * user registration
 * setting personal information
 * away status